 All of Scotland’s other museums are non-national museums and galleries, including ‘nationally-styled’ museums and galleries.
 Such museums were not established by national legislation and are not significantly funded directly by the Government, but are marketed with a national name, e.g. a title that includes the term ‘National’, ‘Scottish’ or ‘Scotland’.
 Examples in Scotland include the British Golf Museum and the Scottish Fisheries Museum.

-The Accreditation Partners are currently reviewing the characteristics and criteria for nationally-styled museums.
 Accreditation characteristics and criteria for such museums are enhanced, as a nationally-styled name leads to certain expectations on the part of the general public – both in terms of facilities and the scope and scale of the collection.
 The UK Accreditation Partners are planning to review national-styling in more detail as part of the wider light touch review of Accreditation in 2017/18.

 You should direct any queries on this matter to: email@example.com